2007–08 Memphis Tigers men's basketball team

 The 2007–08 Memphis Tigers men's basketball team represented the University of Memphis in the 2007–08 college basketball season, the 87th season of Tiger basketball.
 The Tigers were coached by eighth-year head coach John Calipari, and they played their home games at the FedExForum in Memphis, Tennessee.
 The team was the most successful in Tigers' history reaching the NCAA Championship game for the second time and setting numerous school records.
 It is also one of the most successful in college basketball history, setting the record for most wins in a season at 38–2.

-However, all wins were vacated in 2009 after an investigation into the eligibility of Derrick Rose and the Tigers officially finished the season 0–1.
+However, all wins and one loss were vacated in 2009 after an investigation into the eligibility of Derrick Rose and the Tigers officially finished the season 0–1.

 Season summary

 Non-conference play

 The Tigers began the season ranked No. 3 as a result of a strong recruiting class led by Derrick Rose and returning veteran stars Chris Douglas-Roberts and Joey Dorsey.
 To start non-conference play, the Tigers defeated powerhouses Oklahoma and Connecticut in the 2K College Hoops Classic at Madison Square Garden in New York.
 On the same court in the Jimmy V Classic, they won an overtime thriller over USC led by O. J. Mayo.
 On December 22, they defeated No. 5 Georgetown by 14 and No. 17 Arizona the next week.
 On January 21, the undefeated Tigers were ranked No. 1 by both major polls after a loss by number-one North Carolina.
 The Tigers started the season 26–0, the best start to a season in Memphis history.